Successful Opioid Addiction Treatment Program Expands to Blue Cross Members

 CLIMB uses evidence-based components of care, such as family involvement, medically assisted treatment, education about the disease process and coordination of care with all the member’s treating providers, including their primary care doctors.

-The 12-month pilot project serves members at Pine Rest Christian Mental Health Services near Grand Rapids and at Henry Ford Maplegrove Center in Bloomfield Hills.
+The 12-month pilot project serves members at Pine Rest Christian Mental Health Services near Grand Rapids and at Henry Ford Maplegrove Center in West Bloomfield.

 “I’m pleased to report that we’re rolling out the program to Blue Cross Blue Shield of Michigan fully-insured commercial PPO members this year,” said Dr. William Beecroft, medical director, Blue Care Network Behavioral Health.
 “Providers can now refer these members to the program for addiction treatment at those two facilities.”